Govind783/portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-My portfolio wesbite built using react and boootstrap.
+My portfolio wesbite built using react, boootstrap and tailwind.

-In the /personal-portfolio, you can run:

 ### `npm start`